|I know I’ve shared this photo before, but it is a good photo of my father, Gene.

 Years later, I realized where I get my love of flea markets

-Not really a where, more a "whom" ~
+and decorating.
+Not really a where, more of a “whom”

-One day he ate 18 leftover eclairs, however, that's a story
+One day he ate 18 leftover eclairs and became really sick… however that’s a story for another day!

 to something greater than oneself.

 He was a friend to everyone and taught us four kids

 to love everyone.
 Racism wasn’t tolerated by him, by anyone.
 When my parents had parties where military friends were invited, both officers and enlisted were guests.
 One colonel didn’t like this and said so.

 He was invited to leave, if he so chose.

 You see Daddy had been both – enlisted in the 1950’s in the US Army, and later after collegeas an officer in the United States Air Force.